tuetschek/qload/README.md

 Qload
 =======

-_Checking Son of Grid Engine queue loads_
+_Checking Son of Grid Engine/Sun Grid Engine queue loads via qstat_

 Lists the different queues, users and their number of jobs and reserved CPUs and GPUs.
 It parses the output of the `qstat` command